 Which is a bummer!

-Jem and the Holograms, Transformers, Beauty and the gosh-dang Beast, there’s a list of things that were Big When We Were Kids that have been thrown back onto the movie screen as a regurgitated property, often in some stunningly cynical ways to make money.
+Jem and the Holograms, Transformers, Beauty and the gosh-dang Beast, there’s a list of things that were Big When We Were Kids that have been thrown back onto the movie screen as a regurgitated property, often in some stunningly empty ways to make money, pre-emptively responding to the obligatory youtube critique of themselves.
 There’s so little of the original premise, so little heart, so little recognition of why those things were good, the characterisation of what the people who resonate with them loved.
+And then trundling along beside them, grinning goofily as it shows you haunted lawn gnomes, is Goosebumps.

 If you want to watch a not-very-threatening, low-stakes, giggles-and-shocks horror movie this Halloween, give Goosebumps a shot.
 It is much funnier, and much more fun than it had any right to be.